Sandeep-android-2000/Computer-Network-Notes/README.md

 <details>
 <summary><strong>🔍 Overview of the OSI Model</strong></summary>

-A high-level introduction to the 7-layer OSI architecture and its purpose in networking.
+A high-level introduction to the 7-layer OSI architecture and its role in networking.
 🔗 [Read Notes](https://chatgpt.com/share/684d393e-67b8-800f-902d-b205af88b21c)

 </details>